Two specialists. Both sides covered.

 Questions worth asking

 Honestly, yes.
-I take on a small number of clients at a time so each one gets the level of attention the work requires.
+We take on a small number of clients at a time so each one gets the level of attention the work requires.
 That is a deliberate choice.
-I would rather turn down a project than give a charity a diluted version of the service.
+We would rather turn down a project than give a charity a diluted version of the service.
 If you are considering working with Goodside, it is worth getting in touch sooner rather than later.

-I am straightforward about what I do well and what I do not.
-My specialism is WordPress websites, technical SEO, and AI visibility for charities.
-If a project needs something beyond that, I will say so and, where I can, point you toward someone I trust.
-I would rather be honest early than over-promise and under-deliver.
+We are straightforward about what we do well and what we do not.
+Our work is WordPress websites, technical SEO, AI visibility, and the charity-sector insight to make them land.
+If a project needs something beyond that, we will say so and, where we can, point you toward someone we trust.
+We would rather be honest early than over-promise and under-deliver.

-Because the same person does the work every time.
+Because the same two people do the work every time.
 There is no variation in standards depending on who picks up your support request that week.
-The site you receive at launch is built by the same person maintaining it two years later.
+The site you receive at launch is looked after by the same people maintaining it two years later.
 That continuity is something larger agencies structurally cannot offer.

 Want to talk about your charity's website?

 Book a free 20-minute call.
 No pitch, no pressure.
-Tell me about your organisation and I'll tell you honestly whether I can help.
+Tell us about your organisation and we'll tell you honestly whether we can help.

 Quick question?